vikash-ftw/Hyperledger-Fabric-v2/README.md

    - If the error is related to "Failed to create identity" then there might be issue the way you copied the private key in **test-network.json**.
    - Or it may be related to wrong docker network name. **So please check the fabric-explorer container logs**
-   - Also after resolving the error delete the volumes created by fabric explorer
+   - Also after resolving the error, delete the volumes created by fabric explorer

      - These two volumes are:

        1. fabric_net_pgdata